At $50 million, pink 'Legacy' diamond shines brightest in Christie's sale

-Graded “vivid”, the highest rating for a pink diamond’s color, the gem is internally pure with a rectangular cut, and mounted on a platinum ring.
+Graded “vivid”, the highest rating for a pink diamond’s colour, the gem is internally pure with a rectangular cut, and mounted on a platinum ring.

 Once owned by the Oppenheimer Family, who built De Beers into the world’s biggest diamond trader, the diamond had a pre-sale estimate of $30 to $50 million.
 The identity of the seller was not disclosed.

-Vivid colored diamonds are the most strongly saturated gems, displaying the optimum hue of the stone.
-Most pink diamonds of this color weigh less than one carat, the auction house - which was holding its semi-annual jewelry sale - said.
+Vivid coloured diamonds are the most strongly saturated gems, displaying the optimum hue of the stone.
+Most pink diamonds of this colour weigh less than one carat, the auction house - which was holding its semi-annual jewellery sale - said.

 Christie’s said the ‘Pink Legacy’ achieved a new per-carat record for a pink diamond, and was the second most expensive one ever sold at auction.